This post is sponsored by the “New Item” promotion at Publix. The opinions and text are all mine.

 - Get the spray paint color of your choice.
 I chose white matte and spray-painted both sides of the plywood.
 Let dry completely.

 - Place painted plywood over the top of your wire shelving

-- Place small facade piece and cover the front of the wire shelf and use tiny nails to nail wood together.
-TIP: you might could use a nail gun, but I just manually did this.
+- Place the small facade piece and cover the front of the wire shelf and use tiny nails to nail wood together.
+TIP: you might use a nail gun, but I just manually did this.
 It was a little bit of a pain since the wood is so thin.
 I used TINY nails!